Huzaifa-is-Learning/WeatherCLI-for-WeatherAPI-/README.md

 # ☁️ WeatherCLI

-A simple command-line Python app that fetches real-time weather data from OpenWeatherMap API.
-Built for fun and for learning how to use APIs with Python.
+A simple command-line Python app that fetches real-time weather data from [WeatherAPI.com](https://www.weatherapi.com/).
+Built for fun and to learn how to use third-party APIs with Python.

 ## 🔧 Features
 - Get live weather info by city name
 - Displays temperature in Celsius and Fahrenheit
+- Uses WeatherAPI instead of OpenWeatherMap
 - Error handling for invalid input
-- Simple and clean terminal output
+- Clean terminal output

 ## 🚀 Getting Started

 ### Prerequisites
 - Python 3.x
-- WetherAPI key (get one from (https://www.weatherapi.com))
+- WeatherAPI key (get one for free at [weatherapi.com](https://www.weatherapi.com/))

 ### Installation
 ```bash